ersilia-os/eos9c7k/README.md

 # History
 - We have developed a python script that accesses the web server available at https://gdb-medchem-simsearch.gdb.tools/ to run the predictions.
-- `requests` and `BeautifulSoup` Python libraries are used to post the input to the server and fetch the results.
+- `requests` and `BeautifulSoup` libraries are used to post the input to the server and fetch the results.
 - Model was incorporated to Ersilia on 8/22/2022

 # About us